-The Liquor Control and Licensing Branch (LCLB) will be responsible for licensing and monitoring the retail sector, which will consist of private stores and government-operated stores.
+The Liquor and Cannabis Regulation Branch (LCRB) will be responsible for licensing private stores and will monitor the retail sector, which will consist of private stores and government-operated stores.
 The rules governing retail stores will be similar to those currently in place for liquor, and public and private retailers will have similar operating rules.

 HOW THE WHOLESALE DISTRIBUTION SYSTEM WILL WORK

 The LDB is engaging with licensed producers, from whom we will purchase non-medical cannabis.
 Non-medical cannabis products will be safely transported to the LDB’s warehouse by appropriately regulated transport agents.
 As part of its wholesale distribution system, the LDB will provide product ordering and delivery services to both public and private retail stores.